McDic/pokercraft-local/README.md

 ## Features

-Each plots are now described in plot, so please read when you generated a file.
+Each plots are now providing documentations in `.html`, so please read when you generated a file.
-There are 4 sections;
+There are following sections;

-1. Historical Performance
+1. Historical Performances
-2. Relative Prize Returns
+2. RRE Heatmaps
 3. Bankroll Analysis with Monte-Carlo simulation
 4. Your Prizes
+5. RR by Rank Percentiles